Preconceived notions can prevent otherwise intelligent and discerning people from recognizing the obvious.

 Looking through the 100-inch Hooker telescope at California’s Mount Wilson Observatory, Hubble discovered a “red shift” in the light from every observable galaxy, which meant that those galaxies were moving away from us.
 In other words, General Relativity was again confirmed—the universe appears to be expanding from a single point in the distant past.

 In 1929, Einstein made a pilgrimage to Mount Wilson to look through Hubble’s telescope for himself.
 What he saw was irrefutable.
 The observational evidence showed that the universe was indeed expanding as General Relativity had predicted.
 With his cosmological constant now completely crushed by the weight of the evidence against it, Einstein could no longer support his wish for an eternal universe.
 He subsequently described the cosmological constant as ‘the greatest blunder of my life,’ and he redirected his efforts to find the box top to the puzzle of life.
 Einstein said that he wanted to know how God created the world.
 ‘I am not interested in this or that phenomenon, in the spectrum of this or that element.
 I want to know His thoughts; the rest are details.

 Most people think it is the intellect that makes a great scientist.
 They are wrong.
 It is their character.

-Kuhn’s book points out there are dozens of historical cases where scientists were far from being unbiased or neutral, and even altered their results to fit their preconceived narrative.
+Kuhn’s book points out dozens of historical cases where scientists were far from being unbiased or neutral and even altered their results to fit their preconceived narrative.

 C.S.
 Lewis and Willful Ignorance